wavebeem/wavebeem.com/src/blog/2025/js-for-of-loop/index.md

 `.filter`, and `.reduce`.
 I should write about how referential transparency does not require a complete ban on immutability in the future.

-## Airbnb style guide strikes again
+## Airbnb Style Guide Strikes Again

 Prebuilt ESLint rule collections can be really influential.
 The [Airbnb ESLint config package](https://www.npmjs.com/package/eslint-config-airbnb)